openstack-archive/fuel-specs/specs/9.0/converge-to-eslint-config-openstack.rst

 ===================

-The following rules need to be used from eslint-config-openstack (i.e. they shouldn't be overriden in Fuel's .eslintrc):
+The following rules need to be used from eslint-config-openstack (i.e. they shouldn't be overridden in Fuel's .eslintrc):

 * complexity